 Lyapunov stability; exact solutions to PDEs; boundary control of parabolic PDEs (reaction-advection-diffusion and other equations); boundary observer design; control of complex-valued PDEs (Schrodinger and Gunzburg-Landau equations); boundary control of hyperbolic PDEs (wave equations) and beam equations; control of first-order hyperbolic PDEs and delay equations; control of Navier-Stokes equations; motion planning for PDEs; elements of adaptive control for PDEs and control of nonlinear PDEs.
 Prerequisites: graduate standing or consent of instructor.

 Deterministic methods: Pontryagin’s Maximum Principle, dynamic programming, calculus of variations.
 Stochastic methods: Gauss-Markov processes, Linear Quadratic control, Markov chains.
 Linear Quadratic Gaussian Control and the Separation Principle.
 Prerequisites: graduate standing or consent of instructor.

 MAE 288B.
 Optimal Estimation (4)

 MAE 290A.
-Efficient Numerical Methods for Simulation, Optimization, and Control (4)
+Numerical Methods for Linear Algebra and ODE Simulation (4)

 MAE 290B.
 Numerical Methods for Differential Equations (4)

 Numerical solution of differential equations in mathematical physics and engineering, ordinary and partial differential equations.
 Linear and nonlinear hyperbolic parabolic, and elliptic equations, with emphasis on prototypical cases, the convection-diffusion equation, Laplace’s and Poisson equation.
-Finite difference methods will be considered in depth, and additional topics.
+Finite difference methods.
 Prerequisites: MAE 290A or consent of instructor.